Windows Autopilot for white glove deployment

 Applies to: Windows 10, version 1903

-Windows Autopilot can also provide a white glove service that enables partners or IT staff to pre-provision a Windows 10 PC so that it is fully configured and business-ready.
+Windows Autopilot can also provide a white glove service that helps partners or IT staff pre-provision a fully configured and business-ready Windows 10 PC.
 From the end user’s perspective, the Windows Autopilot user-driven experience is unchanged, but getting their device to a fully provisioned state is faster.

 With Windows Autopilot for white glove deployment, the provisioning process is split.
-The time-consuming portions are performed by IT, partners, or OEMs.
-The end user simply completes a few necessary settings and polices and then they can begin using their device.
+The time-consuming portions are done by IT, partners, or OEMs.
+The end user simply completes a few necessary settings and policies and then they can begin using their device.

-In addition to Windows Autopilot requirements, Windows Autopilot for white glove deployment adds the following:
+In addition to Windows Autopilot requirements, Windows Autopilot for white glove deployment also requires:

 - An Intune subscription.

-- Physical devices that support TPM 2.0 and device attestation; virtual machines are not supported.
-The white glove provisioning process leverages Windows Autopilot self-deploying capabilities, hence the TPM 2.0 requirements.
+- Physical devices that support TPM 2.0 and device attestation.
+Virtual machines aren't supported.
+The white glove provisioning process uses Windows Autopilot self-deploying capabilities, so TPM 2.0 is required.

-- Physical devices with Ethernet connectivity; Wi-fi connectivity is not supported due to the requirement to choose a language, locale, and keyboard to make that Wi-fi connection; doing that in a pre-provisioning process could prevent the user from choosing their own language, locale, and keyboard when they receive the device.
+- Physical devices with Ethernet connectivity.
+Wi-fi connectivity isn't supported because of the requirement to choose a language, locale, and keyboard to make that Wi-fi connection.
+Enforcing this requirement in a pre-provisioning process could prevent the user from choosing their own language, locale, and keyboard when they receive the device.

 Devices slated for white glove provisioning are registered for Autopilot via the normal registration process.

-To be ready to try out Windows Autopilot for white glove deployment, ensure that you can first successfully use existing Windows Autopilot user-driven scenarios:
+To be ready to try out Windows Autopilot for white glove deployment, make sure that you can first successfully use existing Windows Autopilot user-driven scenarios:

 - User-driven Azure AD join.
-Devices can be deployed using Windows Autopilot and joined to an Azure Active Directory tenant.
+Make sure that you can deploy devices using Windows Autopilot and join them to an Azure Active Directory tenant.

 - User-driven with Hybrid Azure AD join.
-Devices can be deployed using Windows Autopilot and joined to an on-premises Active Directory domain, then registered with Azure Active Directory to enable the Hybrid Azure AD join features.
+Make sure that you can deploy devices using Windows Autopilot, join them to an on-premises Active Directory domain, and register them with Azure Active Directory to enable the Hybrid Azure AD join features.

-If these scenarios cannot be completed, Windows Autopilot for white glove deployment will also not succeed since it builds on top of these scenarios.
+If these scenarios can't be completed, Windows Autopilot for white glove deployment will also not succeed since it builds on top of these scenarios.